AnonymouX47/term-image/docs/source/glossary.rst

       For :ref:`graphics-based`, this is ideally ``1.0``.

-      For :ref:`text-based`, this is equvalent to the :term:`cell ratio` multiplied by 2, since there are technically two times more pixels along the vertical axis than along the horizontal axis in one character cell.
+      For :ref:`text-based`, this is equivalent to the :term:`cell ratio` multiplied by 2, since there are technically two times more pixels along the vertical axis than along the horizontal axis in one character cell.